Crenshaw (mixtape): Critical reception

 Crenshaw was met with generally positive reviews from music critics.
 Louis Johnson of The Badger Herald gave the mixtape a very positive review: "He's a diamond in the rough.
 For fans of West Coast hip hop, his music is infectious.
 Nipsey is proof that an independent artist can become a major force in today's world of Clear Channel sameness and major label monopolies.
 This is just the beginning, though.
 In a Tuesday tweet Nipsey said, '...I made a hunnit k today off my album throw away's.'
 If this is true, it's scary to think of how good his album will be."
 Bruce Smith of HipHopDX deemed the project a "free album" (their highest praise for mixtapes).
 He said, "The Bullets Ain't Got No Name series was music straight off Slauson Avenue; it was Hip Hop from a South Central state of mind.
 With his Marathon series, Nipsey offered himself as a Slauson boy, matured, and free of label politics.
 Crenshaw is where the two sets of projects meet up.
-While he may have never strayed far from the streets of Los Angeles, Crenshaw is like a homecoming for the artist that dropped the last two Marathon mixtapes, bringing the growth and maturity shown on the Marathon series back to a project that bares a close resemblance to the Bullets Ain’t Got No Name tapes.
+While he may have never strayed far from the streets of Los Angeles, Crenshaw is like a homecoming for the artist that dropped the last two Marathon mixtapes, bringing the growth and maturity shown on the Marathon series back to a project that bears a close resemblance to the Bullets Ain’t Got No Name tapes.
 While not without its flaws, at its high points (of which there are many) Crenshaw is on par, or above what a lot of artists have put on shelves as of late."